Sin and its consequences, and Women.

 From the beginning, Genesis 1:26, God said, “Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground.”
 27 So God created man in his own image, in the image of God he created him; male and female he created them.

-This implies that woman would join man as helper in this rule over all created animals, but Eve is told that from now on Adam will rule over her, and by extension that man will in future rule over woman.
+This implies that woman would join man as helper in this rule over all created animals, but Eve is told in verse 16 that from now on Adam will rule over her, and by extension that man will in future rule over woman.

 Women have rebelled against this, governments have legislated against it, even some translators of the Bible have attempted to make passages non gender-specific (mankind becoming humankind) but the fact remains that this was part of the consequences of Eve’s sin, and throughout the world, the place of woman has often been subservient to man.
 (This may well provoke discussion!
 Also see the notes at the end of this study)